TheThirdOne/random-sorting/README.md

 |![Heapify](images/heapify-300.png)|![Heap Loop](images/heap-loop-300.png)|

-*_TODO: would prefer to start with compose up front, maybe in the intro the the new section_* From this it is quite clear that `heapify` is the cause of the multiple lines and the loop causes the crosshatching pattern.
+*_TODO: would prefer to start with compose up front, maybe in the intro the the new section_*

+From this it is quite clear that `heapify` is the cause of the multiple lines and the loop causes the crosshatching pattern.
 But how do we know that the Loop image is an accurate representation of what Heap Sort is doing; the setup to it is commented out so how can its graph be valid on its own.

-We can answer that concern be trying to reassemble the original heap sort from the peices.
+We can answer that concern be trying to reassemble the original heap sort from the pieces.
 We simply need to find out how to compose one graph on top of another.

 *_Needs to be reworked, too dismissive:_*
 This "compose" operation can just be thought of as a matrix multiplication.
 The